-ILEAS is governed by a Board of chiefs, sheriffs elected by membership peers as well as appointed officials.
-Please click the link above to read more about the ILEAS Governing Board along with each member’s title, agency, e-mail contact and phone number.
+ILEAS is governed by a Board of chiefs and sheriffs elected by membership peers as well as appointed officials.
+Please click the link above to read more about the ILEAS Governing Board including each member’s title, agency, e-mail address and phone number.

 Senior Elected Official

 The senior elected official is the President of the ILEAS Governing Board.
 The ILEAS President is not elected by the membership at large, but by the Board itself and serves a two year term.
 The senior elected official is Sheriff David Snyders, Sheriff of Stephenson County, Illinois.
 Click here for his email and phone number.

 ILEAS is a small agency and led by an Executive Director, Chief of Staff and six division managers:

 |Mark Griffeth||Facility Manager|

 |Pete Smith||North Illinois Planning Support Manager|

 |Calvin Stearns||South Illinois Planning Support Manager|

 ILEAS complies with the Open Meetings Act.
 Its Governing Board meetings are open to the public.